JMorr4/Physics-A-Level/Contents/Module 3/Imaging and Signalling.md

 ### Forming images with lenses

 **Refraction** occurs when a wave changes speed at a boundary.
 When a ray of light meets a boundary between one medium and another, some of its energy is lost and reflected back into the first medium, and the rest is transmitted through the second medium.
 This loss of energy reduces the wave speed, causing refraction.

+**Lenses** are useful in investigating the properties of light.
+There are several key terms concerning lenses that has to be understood:
+-

+Lenses add **curvature** to waves as they pass through it.
+The thicker the lens is, the more curvature is added to the wave.